 Unlimited sync items.

 You can create as many sync items as you need and customize each one individually.
-Even though SyncTime gives you fine-grained control, you don’t have to be an expert user to create a sync item: just click on the + button, type a title, select a source and a destination directory and press play!
+It’s very easy to get started: click the + button in the toolbar at the top of the window, type a title, select a source and a destination folder, click Add and press Play!

 Easy setup.